What Are Uterine Fibroids?

 While it’s unclear why women develop fibroids, some patterns have been observed and some of them are as follows;

-- They usually occur between the ages of 30 and 40.
+- Fibroids usually occur in women between the ages of 30 and 40.

 - They are more common in black women.